 Imagine you are teaching a child how to read “1999” for the first time.

-First time you read it as “nineteen ninety-nine”, second time as “one thousand nine hundred ninety-nine”, and third time as “one nine nine nine”.
+The first time you read it as “nineteen ninety-nine”, the second time as “one thousand nine hundred ninety-nine”, and the third time as “one nine nine nine”.

-In the same line of thought as 4), make sure you are expressing the same emotion, tone, and pitch, as well as the length of pause, for the 4 major punctuations.
-Think in your head how you want to express each punctuation, how long of a pause you want to give for each, and stick to it when you are reading the script.
-It’s tough, but you can do it!
+In the same line of thought as point 4, make sure you are expressing the same emotion, tone, and pitch, as well as the length of pause, for the 4 major punctuations.
+Think in your head how you want to express each punctuation, how long of a pause you want to give for each, and stick to it when you are reading your sentences.
+We know you got this!

 – Comma (,)